 Remember, you may not notice the discomfort until the next day so don’t push yourself too much too fast.
 For overhead activities such as racket sports, front crawl and certain DIY work you should wait 3 months following acromioplasty.
 You can return to golf after 6 weeks.

 Any surgery comes with risks, such as bleeding, blood clot, infection or an unusual reaction to the anaesthetic, but they are rare.
 Specific risks with subacromial decompression include:

 In a few cases, less than 5%, subacromial decompression surgery for shoulder impingement may need to be repeated within 10 years.

 If you notice any discharge from your wound, you develop a temperature or feel unwell, see your doctor as soon as possible.

-One of the best ways to make a good recovery from a subacromial decompression is to do your exercises regularly.
-Visit the shoulder mobility exercises section for a range of exercises to get your shoulder moving properly again, and once you are ready, you can progress on to rotator cuff exercises.
+And remember, one of the best ways to make a good recovery from a subacromial decompression is to do your exercises regularly - visit the shoulder mobility exercises section for a range of exercises to get your shoulder moving properly again, and once you are ready, you can progress on to rotator cuff exercises.